abahmanem/near-node-setup-shardnet/challenge-7/README.md

-  ## Thoughts on STAKE_DISTRIBUTION_DECENTRALIZATION chart

-    This chart shows that one of the trilema that the POS blockchain tries to solve is broken:Decentralization.
+    This chart shows that one of the trilemas that the POS blockchain tries to solve is broken:Decentralization.

     A few nodes have more than 80% of the total stake.